moeed17/Solar-Irradiance-Forecasting-Using-Deep-Learning-Techniques/README.md

 The dataset and code files are included in this repository.
 The code was originally executed on Kaggle but has been uploaded through Google Colab for easier access, viewing, and experimentation by others.
 To run the code in Google Colab, simply replace all instances of the path '/kaggle/working' with '/content/' in the code file.
 After making these changes, you can execute the entire code using the 'Run All' option.

-The link to the research paper will be provided once it is published in the journal.
-Stay tuned for updates!
+The link to the research paper: [Solar Irradiance Forecasting Using Deep Learning Techniques](https://www.mdpi.com/2673-4591/46/1/15)

 *This work was done as a Complex Engineering Problem (CEP)-based end-of-semester project for EE-412 Alternate Energy Systems (Spring 2023) as part of BE-Electrical Engineering at NEDUET.
 The following section summarizes the key findings from this CEP.*